What should be included in our Student Mental Health Agreement?

 What does a ‘good’ SMHA look like?

-We’re continually updating the project resources to make it as easy as possible for you to develop a strong Student Mental Health Agreement, so read through those that are currently available and check back at the website for new ones.
+A good SMHA would include all of the mental health and wellbeing work being taken forward.
+It is launched when finalised and promoted in a variety of ways throughout the year.
+Whilst all SMHA’s are different, they each follow the same development process, please read the resource ‘Steps to success’ which highlights how to develop a strong SMHA.
+We’re continually updating the project resources to make it as easy as possible for you to develop a SMHA, so read through those that are currently available and check back at the website for new ones.

 Does the Student Association need to be affiliated with NUS to take part in the project?